Research Guidelines for Vertebrate Animal Use

 Institutional Animal Use and Care Committee (IACUC)

-As a condition of the Assurance, the Institutional Officer periodically appoints members to the IACUC.
-This committee comprises four Stetson faculty members, a veterinarian, and two members of the broader community who have no affiliation with Stetson University.
+The Institutional Officer periodically appoints members to the IACUC.
+This committee comprises four Stetson faculty members, a veterinarian, and members of the broader community who have no association with Stetson University.
 The current members of the IACUC are as follows:

-- Dr. David Stock, Professor of Biology and Chair of the IACUC
+- Dr. Melissa Gibbs, Professor of Biology and Chair of the IACUC

 - Veterinarian and Small Animal Specialist

-- Community Representative and Retired Power Company Linesperson
+- Community Representative and Retired Power Company Linesman

 - Title 9 – Animals and Animal Products: Chapter I, Subchapter A, Parts 1, 2, and 3 – Animal and Plant Health Inspection Service, Department of Agriculture (Animal Welfare Act).
 PDF available